Sodaware/blitzmax-mode/README.md

   '(define-key blitzmax-mode-map (kbd "C-c C-c") 'quickrun))
 ```

+When called, quickrun will compile and execute the current buffer with debug and
-Quickrun will delete the compiled executable once the process has finished
+threading enabled.
+Once the process has finished running the executable file
-running.
+will be deleted.

 ## Compiling Projects with Projectile